Your Summer Guide for Traveling with Chronic Pain

 If you are flying, keep a few things in mind.
 Book an aisle seat making it easier for you to get up and walk around without feeling as if you are disturbing others.
-Drink plenty of water so a trip to the restroom will be an excuse for you to get up and walk around.
+Be sure to drink plenty of water!
+A trip to the restroom always serves as a great excuse to get up and walk around.

 Tools to Manage Your Pain

-A Healing Place – The Estates, we share a tools, strategies with our patients to help them manage their pain without medications.
-Some of these tools are small enough to break out in the confines of a car or on a plane and can be used to help manage a pain flair ups.
+A Healing Place – The Estates, we share tools and coping strategies with our patients to help them manage their suffering without medications.
+Some of these tools are small enough to use in the confines of a car or on a plane, and can be used to help manage a pain flair up.

-Muscle rollers are great for relieving tension in the lower to mid back.
+- Muscle rollers are great for relieving tension in the lower to mid back.
 This handheld tool is small enough to fit in a carry on without taking up too much space.
-Similarly, you can also purchase small massage balls for localized pain.
-You can also use a massage ball to relieve tension in the feet by placing it on the ground and rolling your feet over the ball.
-Find one that works best for you in advance, and you’ll thank yourself later!

 For those traveling who struggle with nerve pain, consider purchasing a TENS/EMS unit.
 TENS stands for Transcutaneous Electrical Nerve Stimulation.
 Patches attach to the skin, and the unit delivers stimulating pulses across the skin and along nerve endings.
 You may find relief using a TENS unit if you suffer from acute or chronic pain, post-surgical pain, chronic discomfort, and arthritis.
 Many people find relief from the pain-free nerve stimulation, and most units can be used for 30 minutes to 2 hours.